juliachanb/juliachanb.github.io/pages/portfolio.md

 ![bad plea deals]({{site.baseurl}}/pages/bad plea deals.png)

-### Bad plea deals are no bargain: A serialized Instagram investigation
+###  Bad deals: The perils of bargaining for justice

 [Go to the project](https://www.revealnews.org/article/bad-deals-the-perils-of-bargaining-for-justice/)

-*I coordinated the production and promotion of a longform investigation on Instagram.
+*I coordinated the production and promotion of a serialized, longform investigation on Instagram.
 The story was first published on the photo-sharing app and then posted, in whole, on our website.*

 *Working with Editor-in-Chief Amy Pyle, the story was split up into 21 chapters – a chapter for every year since Rodney Roberts was convicted in 1996.
 We rolled out three chapters a day for seven days straight.*